dirkroorda/laf-fabric/docs/workbench.rst

 All subsequent times the compiled data will be loaded directly, which takes, in the same setting, 5 to 10 seconds.
 But loading will only occur the first time when you execute a task in a session after switching to it.

 After loading the data, the workbench invokes your script.
-If your script runs too slow, there are various options to make it run quicker.
-You can declare the LAF-features that you use in your script, and the workbench will construct indexes for them, if they do not already exist.
-Indexing costs 30 to 60 seconds (still in the same setting), and the performance gain is typically 20 to 60 fold.
-There are several *optimization flavours*, but the one that builds indexes is the only one that actually manages to increase the performance.
+You must declare the LAF-features that you use in your script, and the workbench will load data for them.

 How to use the workbench?
 -------------------------